|

 You see, at our house, we have rules.
 Ridiculous rules like picking up your toys, making your bed and brushing your teeth.
 Imagine that.
 She didn’t like those rules and she wasn’t about to follow them.
 Plain and simple, she wanted to be her own boss.

 After all, no other parents made their kids pick up their toys or brush their teeth.
-In our house, I, the mom, even checked toothbrushes to make sure they’d been used if I thought a kid was lying to me.
-If a child came to the table with dirty-yes-of-course-I-washed-them-hands, I sent him back to the bathroom with instructions to sing Row, row, row your boat all the way through to the end while washing with soap and water.
+In our house, I, the mom, even checked toothbrushes to make sure they ‘d been used if I thought a kid was lying to me.
+If a child came to the table with dirty-yes-of-course-I-washed-them-hands, I sent him back to the bathroom with instructions to sing Row, row, row your boat all the way through to the end and make sure there was soap and water on those hand while singing.

-It was all those rules that were the bane of her contention, and she wasn’t about to keep living with us if she could live somewhere else where she was certain there would be no rules like ours.
-This was when she was four.
+It was all those rules that were the bane of her contention, and she wasn’t about to keep living with us if she could live somewhere else.
+Someplace else, where she was certain there would be no rules like ours.
+She was four.

-After hearing that she was tired of living in our house for days on end, I finally told her to choose a place to live.
-She did.
+After hearing how tired she was of living in our house for days on end, I told her to choose a place to live.
+Yes, I did.
+And she did.
 She moved in with an aunt and her family — and stayed there one day for each year of her life.

-The day she was leaving us, we packed her clothes and read The Runaway Bunny many times – at her request.
+The day she left us, we packed her clothes and read The Runaway Bunny many times – at her request.
 I told her that she could run away from me, but I would always be her mama and she would always be my little girl.

 She was gone for four days before a friend [thank you, Sue!] helped her find the words to say that she’d like to come home.
 During those four days, her aunt Ruth’s “rules” made it easier for her to choose to come home.
 [Thank you, Aunt Ruth!]